unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 You'll develop these drafts using the **Overleaf** platform and the Overleaf project set up for your project paper/thesis manuscript.
-The Overleaf project will be shared with your faculty advisor for easy communication and collaboration.
+The Overleaf project will be shared with your project/thesis advisor for easy communication and collaboration.
 The course instructor will guide you through this writing process and evaluate the three instances of drafting your project paper/thesis manuscript.